-$$log(Real Income{gt}) = \alpha + \beta \cdot log(1-Top MTR_t) + c \cdot t + \varepsilon_t,$$ where g indexes either the Bottom 99% or the Top 1% or the overall average income and t denotes the year.
-We naturally control for time to capture overall exogenous growth independent of tax policy.
-The estimates for β , reported in Table 2 Panel C, are positive and highly significant for the top 1% incomes, with a magnitude around .25 very similar to the time series elasticity estimation of Panel B. In contrast, the estimates for β are negative (and just significant at the 5% level with a t-statistics around 2) for the bottom 99%, and close to zero and insignificant for the overall average income.
-Again, the estimates are very similar for income excluding capital gains in column (1) and for income including capital gains in column (2).
+overall exogenous growth independent of tax policy.
+The estimates for β , reported in Table 2, panel C, are positive and highly significant for the top 1 percent incomes, with a magnitude around 0.25 very similar to the time series elasticity estimation of panel B. In contrast, the estimates for β are negative (and just significant at the 5 percent level with a t-statistics around 2) for the bottom 99 percent, and close to zero and insignificant for the overall average income.
+Again, the estimates are very similar for income excluding capital gains in column 1 and for income including capital gains in column 2.

 This evidence is consistent with the bargaining model where gains at the top have come at the expense of the bottom.
 In principle, the estimate β obtained for the overall average income can be used to compute e_1 .
-I.e. if the model is well identified we have: $\beta = \pi \cdot e_1$, where π is the initial income share of top marginal tax rate taxpayers.
-That is, if we take $\pi = 10\%$, 33 then a doubling of the net-of-top-marginal-tax-rate should lead to a $\beta = 5\%$ rise in the average real income of the economy if the real supply side elasticity e_1 were .5.
-Since we find that β is close to zero and insignificant for the overall average income, under our identification assumptions, e_1 is also small and insignificant, and that the overall elasticity e comes mostly from bargaining effects through e_3 .
+I.e., if the model is well identified we have: $\beta = \pi \cdot e_1$, where π is the initial income share of top marginal tax rate taxpayers.
+That is, if we take $\pi = 10$ percent,33 then a doubling of the net-oftop-marginal-tax-rate should lead to a $\beta = 5$ percent rise in the average real income of the economy if the real supply-side elasticity e_1 were 0.5.
+Since we find that β is close to zero and insignificant for the overall average income, under our identification assumptions, e_1 is also small and insignificant, and that the overall elasticity ecomes mostly from bargaining effects through e_3 .

-This evidence can also be used to rule out the possibility of significant unrecorded tax avoidance effects.
+This evidence can also be used to rule out the possibility of significant unrecorded tax-avoidance effects.
 That is, assume that in the 1950s-1970s top income earners were escaping high top rates via consumption within the firm or tax havens.
-Many of those tax avoidance schemes are not recorded in GDP.34 If such tax avoidance had declined significantly in the recent period, then this should show up as extra economic growth.
-I.e. in presence of such unrecorded
+Many of those tax-avoidance schemes are not recorded in GDP.34 If such tax avoidance had declined significantly in the recent period, then this should show up as extra economic growth.
+For example, in presence of such unrecorded tax-avoidance activities, the estimate β should actually be equal to: $\beta = \pi \cdot (e_1 + e_2)$.
+This suggests that the overall elasticity e comes mostly from e_3 effects.